top of page

 Hello, here's a bit of my story...

-Being a creative kid, I originally trained as a fine artist and art educator.
-However, after my children were born, I felt called to pastoral ministry in a local faith community.
-This led me to explore theological theory, leadership, and pastoral care.
+From the beginning, creativity has been at the heart of my journey.
+I first trained as a fine artist and art educator, but after my children were born, I felt called to pastoral ministry within a local faith community.
+This new path led me to explore theological theory, leadership, and pastoral care.

-After leaving this initial church pastoral role, I studied Clinical Pastoral Education and Values-based Reflective Practice.
-This began a twelve-year-plus journey in private healthcare as a hospital chaplain, which unlocked my desire for a deeper understanding of our everyday experiences of life and death, habitual coping behaviours, the psychology of belief, and a passion for quality improvement.
+As I transitioned from this initial pastoral role, I studied Clinical Pastoral Education and Values-Based Reflective Practice, embarking on a twelve-year journey in private healthcare as a hospital chaplain.
+This experience deepened my understanding of life’s complexities—how we encounter life and death, develop habitual coping mechanisms, and shape personal beliefs, and my passion for quality improvement in spiritual care practice was firmly established.

-Under the guidance of my clinical supervisor in 2012, I began training in mindfulness-based body-centred psychotherapy - The Hakomi Method.
-I also completed further professional development in holistic care methods, including Somatic Awareness, Attachment Theory, Character Styles, Trauma-informed Care, Bereavement, Bio-ethics, Healing Arts practice, and Bio-energetic Healing.
-These studies helped build a broad therapeutic base for supporting patients and staff in my clinical role.
-I saw it as a hybrid lens for providing contemporary spiritual care and bereavement support, and I coined the frame of Somatic-informed Spiritual Care.
+In 2012, under the guidance of my clinical supervisor, I began training in mindfulness-based, body-centred psychotherapy—The Hakomi Method.
+Since then, I have continued refining this work toward certification while expanding my expertise in holistic therapeutic practices, including Somatic Awareness, Attachment Theory, Character Styles, Trauma-informed Care, Bereavement, Bio-ethics, Healing Arts, and Bio-energetic Healing.
+These studies have built a broad therapeutic foundation for supporting patients and staff in my clinical role, leading me to develop a hybrid lens for contemporary spiritual care and bereavement support—an approach I call Somatic-Informed Spiritual Care.

-Later, after experiencing professional burnout and a complex family bereavement, I discovered the life-changing work of Australian Ken Ware and NeuroPhysics Therapy (NPT).
-I completed introductory studies and hope to integrate this further development of neurophysiological theory into my somatic portfolio.
-While understanding the body-mind connection, I began studying therapeutic touch and biofield medicine to support clients in reclaiming calm neural states, reducing physical and emotional pain, and growing in greater embodied self-awareness.
+Following a season of professional burnout and complex personal bereavement, I discovered the transformative work of Ken Ware and NeuroPhysics Therapy (NPT).
+Completing introductory studies in this field helped me integrate neurophysiological theory into my somatic practice.
+In further pursuit of the mind-body connection, I began studying therapeutic touch and biofield medicine, supporting clients in regaining calm neural states, reducing physical and emotional pain, and growing in embodied self-awareness.

-In late 2023, I finally said farewell to my beloved hospital work and focussed on developing as a reflective practice supervisor, undertaking Advanced Supervision practice with SupervisionWA to support my supervision and coaching practice in Somatic Informed Spiritual Care.
-And now, 2024 sees me taking on the new challenge of chaplaincy and support in the resources sector (which is exploding new neural pathways at an alarming rate) as I become curious about life and work for those in remote areas and the FIFO lifestyle.
-Having been a FIFO wife for 25 years, my husband is grateful that I now get a first-class seat in comprehending what working away from home holds.
+In late 2023, I bid farewell to my beloved hospital work and transitioned to focus on reflective practice supervision, undertaking Advanced Supervision with SupervisionWA to support my coaching and supervision practice in Somatic-Informed Spiritual Care.
+Since then, I have embraced a new challenge: chaplaincy and support within the resources sector.
+This work has pushed me to explore life for those in remote areas and FIFO lifestyles—an experience that is rapidly expanding my understanding of workplace safety, both literal and psychological.
+Having been a FIFO wife for 25 years, I now get a firsthand perspective on the reality of working away from home—a change my husband has certainly welcomed!

-Prior to my current pastoral and therapeutic endeavours, my career was deeply rooted in the arts.
-In the 1990s, I served as an Art & Design Lecturer and Community Arts Coordinator while also managing a private art practice.
-Nowadays, apart from my work in my home clinic and trips to the Pilbara, I specialise in coaching, supervision, and conducting group workshops.
-These sessions are tailored for spiritual care, industry, and wellness professionals, aiming to help them integrate spirituality and somatic awareness.
-This integration is crucial for maintaining a sense of purpose, stability, and vitality in their professional lives.
+Before my pastoral and therapeutic career, my life was deeply rooted in the arts.
+In the 1990s, I worked as an Art & Design Lecturer, Community Arts Coordinator, and private artist.
+Today, alongside my work in private practice and trips to the Pilbara, I focus on coaching, supervision, and group workshops tailored for spiritual care, industry, and wellness professionals.
+These sessions foster spiritual integration and somatic awareness, helping practitioners maintain purpose, stability, and vitality in their professional lives.

 Read more about my Beliefs & Spirituality and the Values & Principles that inform my work.